MrAnderson-1999/moveo_nginx/README.md

 # One Command - Full AWS Infrastructure Deployment using Terraform

 ## Overview
-Deploy a robust, secure AWS infrastructure and manage with Terraform using only ```terraform apply```, featuring an Nginx pod deployment in a single-node Microk8s private subnet EC2.
-Accessible through a custom DNS name linked to an Application Load Balancer (ALB) using HTTPS, the setup also includes a Bastion host for secure private subnet access and cluster managment.
+Deploy a robust and secure AWS infrastructure with Terraform by only using ```terraform apply```. featuring an Nginx pod deployment in a single-node Microk8s cluster within a private subnet EC2.
+Accessible through a custom DNS name linked to an Application Load Balancer (ALB) using HTTPS. the setup also includes a Bastion host for secure and restricted private subnet access and cluster managment.
 ![image](https://github.com/MrAnderson-1999/moveo_nginx/assets/87763298/3f781ec6-e52f-43ee-bfe8-d1461126d944)